tari-labs/tari-university/nft-landscape-1/PITCHME.md

 * The CyptoPunks are 24x24 pixel art images, generated algorithmically
 * There are 10 000 unique collectible charaters with proof of owership stored on the Ethereum blockchain
-* Cryptopunks uses a similar system to ERC20 tokens-  the official webiste descibes them as "almost an ERC20 token"
+* Cryptopunks uses a similar system to ERC20 tokens-  the official website descibes them as "almost an ERC20 token"
 * Cryptopunks are ERC721 tokens that have partial ERC20 compatability.

 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md#backwards-compatibility>